 This post may contain affiliate links which means I earn a commission for purchases made through links in this post at no extra cost to you. .

-Basic goals every mother should have for herself to start True Self Care.
+Basic goals for moms to get your life in order and start practicing True Self Care.

 1.Set Some ‘Me-Time’ Goals